This function takes a mosaic raster to create a shapefile containing polygons

 for the specified regions.
 Users can drawn Areas of Interest (AOIs) that can

-be either a polygon with n sides, or a grid, defined by nrow
+be either a polygon with n sides, or a grid, defined by nrow, and ncol

 arguments.